shartek/5s-model-ai-evolution/2-5S-model.md

-# 5S Model — Forked‑Apex Structure
+# 5S Model of AI Evolution

-This file contains the ASCII diagrams for the Forked‑Apex 5S Model of AI Evolution.
+This file contains the ASCII diagrams for the 5S Model of AI Evolution with two possible apex states.
 It maps the number of S‑traits (horizontal axis) against somatic agency (vertical axis), showing the staged progression and forked apex.

 ---